sew-k/cheap-flight-search/README.md

+# Cheap_Flight_Search

-# Introduction
+## Introduction

+The main purpose of this application is to practice building and development of application based on REST API services with implementation of various tools and integration data from external sources.

-Application based on REST API enables:
+Application enables:
 - multiple searching for cheapest, direct itirenaries to user's favourites destinations based on user's annual holiday plan and weather in specified destinations
 - managing stored data, including holiday plans, favourite routes, purchased (or not) itineraries
 - (*in future*) searching for travel basing on weather data
 - (*in future*) scheduling - regular (for example daily) searching for itineraries for choosing cheapest ones
 - (*in future*) scheduling - possibility to get email with reminder of purchased itirenary with weather forecast data on arrival day to destination

-# Getting started
+## Getting started

 Application shares view layer implemented in Vaadin framework.
 Possibility to test it by build and compile code in chosen IDE.

-## Requirements
+### Requirements

 Not deployed on cloud yet.
 Only local testing possible;